plataplomo/hummingbot/workflow/portfolio_tracker_cleanup_refactor/week_03_legacy_removal.md

 ## Overview

 After Weeks 1-2 established clean type system and focused services, Week 3 eliminates the legacy monolithic components completely.
-The 2,600+ line PortfolioTracker and 610-line PortfolioOrchestrator will be removed and replaced with the modular system.
+The 2,726-line PortfolioTracker and 609-line PortfolioOrchestrator will be removed and replaced with the modular system.

+**Research Findings:**
+- **54 direct dependencies** on legacy components across core module
+- **10+ production components** require migration to modular system
+- **3,335 total lines** of legacy code to be removed

 **Clean Break Strategy:**
 - ❌ No adapters or compatibility wrappers